Saturday, November 2, 2024

 Crutchfield says "to the side pointed at listener" for 5.1, without giving any specific number of degrees, but the picture shows the 5.1 surrounds directly to the side, showing the Dolby picture (but not their diagram).

 Discussion at AudioScienceReview quoted ITU-R international standard which specifies 100-120 degrees.
-They also clipped a bit from Floyd Toole showing arguing as you get closer to 90 and 120 the effect diminishes.
+They also clipped a bit from Floyd Toole's book showing arguing as you get closer to 90 and 120 the effect diminishes.
 (So, in this telling, 90 and 120 are equivalent, so it seems to me the range should be 100-110 or 90-120.)

 But Floyd Toole doesn't actually show 100 or 110, just 90 and 120.
 And the 90 and 120 graphs (which are not entirely comparable, as the 90 degree one has no center channel) have virtually identical scores!
-And Toole also shows a surround setup with speakers at 30 degrees and 60 degrees, and that seems to have the best score of all!

 For example, if you’re setting up a stereo system around a TV or project screen, you’ll want to try and get the right and left front speakers flanking the screen at ±30 degrees angles relative to your seat in front of the screen to ensure a best-class sound experience.
 For surround sound the left and right side and rear speakers should be at angles of ±60-100 degrees, and ±135-150 degrees, respectively.
 After setting up the surround sound, it’s critical that consumers leverage the test sequence in the receiver, which will help ensure that every speaker is set at the proper level and time arrival.